kgracia44/kgracia44.github.io/_posts/2016-6-24-project_2_post.md

 In exploring the questions of 'what made a hit soar to the top of the charts?' and 'how long did a hit stay there?', one first has to set definitons for what qualifies as a successful hit.

 I am choosing 2 indicators for a successful hit, which will be the dependent variables of this study.

-Y1 = Amount of weeks a track took to rise to its peak in year 2000, and Y2 = Number of weeks a track was on the BB Hot 100 Chart for year 2000.
+Y1 = Number of weeks a track was on the BB Hot 100 Chart for year 2000.
+Y2 = Amount of weeks a track took to rise to its peak in year 2000.

-A successful track will have a small Y1 and large Y2.
+A successful track will have a large Y1 and small Y2.

 Problem Statement:
 Does the genre of a song or its length (in seconds) influence the success of a hit?
 By comparing genre of song with Y1 and Y2, and track length in seconds with Y1 and Y2, we may observe whether a correlation exists with the independent variables.
 If a correlation is observed, further investigation is warranted.